 Botulism

-Clostridium botulinum spores exist in the soil, sediment and in the intestinal tracts of healthy animals.
-As a spore Clostridium botulinum occurs in a dormant (resistant to environmental degradation), or vegetative state (grows under anaerobic conditions where oxygen is excluded).
+Clostridium botulinum is the bacteria that causes botulism.
+The spores of this bacteria exist in the soil, sediment and in the intestinal tracts of healthy animals.
+As a spore, Clostridium botulinum occurs in a dormant (resistant to environmental degradation), or vegetative state (grows under anaerobic conditions where oxygen is excluded).
+It can also be found in carcasses, and at times, in plant material.
+In the vegetative state, Clostridium botulinum produces the botulinum toxin, where even only a small amount will cause disease.

 Symptoms

 Cattle will often develop a wobbly gait, commonly referred to as staggers, or may even have a stiff gait.
-The hindquarter of the animal is often affected before the forequarters, which may be observed in animals that have gone down with their hind legs stretched out and unable to rise due to muscle weakness.
+The hindquarter of the animal is often affected before the forequarters.
+Often animals that have gone down with their hind legs stretched out, are unable to rise due to hind end muscle weakness.
 Mildly affected cattle are likely to recover, however once cattle go down their chances of recovery are poor.

-In extensive operations, a problem might be noticed when abnormally high mortality rates are observed at mustering or animals are found dead in the paddock.
+In extensive operations, a problem may go unnoticed until abnormally high mortality rates are observed at mustering.
 Unfortunately, due to how botulism is spread, the carcases of these dead cattle pose a threat to the remainder of the herd and are best buried or burnt.

 Testing for the presence of the toxin is both a difficult and expensive process, with testing of animal tissue, stomach contents, blood or feed samples frequently producing falsely negative results.